-Dalal Katsiaficas, PhD is an Assistant Professor of Educational Psychology at the University of Illinois at Chicago.
+Dalal Katsiaficas, PhD is an Associate Professor of Educational Psychology at the University of Illinois at Chicago.
 Her current research focuses on the positive social development of immigrant-origin youth as they emerge into adulthood.
 Specifically her work examines the social responsibilities of immigrant-origin youth as well as the impact of undocumented immigration status on educational experiences.
 With Participatory Action Research frameworks guiding her work, Dr. Katsiaficas utilizes mixed-methods such as ethnographic observations, semi-structured interviews, large-scale surveys, focus groups, and identity mapping in her studies.
 Dr. Katsiaficas’ research agenda is responsive to the socio-political issues most pressing to the communities she works with and believes research can be a powerful tool to take action towards social change.

 PhD (Human Development and Psychology): University of California, Los Angeles

 Bernadette Sánchez, PhD